szymor/anarch/README.md

 # Anarch

-*suckless FPS, the best game ever made, for the benefit of all living beings*
+*extremely small, completely public domain, no-dependency, no-file, portable suckless anarcho-pacifist from-scratch 90s-style Doom clone that runs everywhere, made for the benefit of all living beings*

 ## Why this game is special